 Making your own body pillow is a cost-effective way to relieve your pressure points and resolve your side-sleeping problems.

 Consider your height, sleeping needs, preferred materials, and design when making your own body pillow.
-This way, it will provide the support and relaxation you need for a good night’s sleep!
+This will provide the support and relaxation you need for a good night’s sleep!
 Want more great tutorials?
 Check out this project we did to reupholster a wingback chair.

-Has this article helped you on how to make a body pillow?
+Has this article helped you how to make a body pillow?
 Let me know what you think in the comments below!